NyaomiDEV/Glasstron/README.md

 ## Projects related to Glasstron
 - [Glasscord](https://github.com/AryToNeX/Glasscord) uses Glasstron to inject composition in any* Electron app.
-- [blur-provider](https://github.com/CorvetteCole/blur-provider) is used by Glasstron to request blurring of windows to the GNOME Shell.
+- [Blur my Shell](https://github.com/aunetx/blur-my-shell) is used by Glasstron to request blurring of windows to the GNOME Shell.

 ## License
 ### Glasstron is licensed under the Apache 2.0 License